innju/Heart-attack-prediction/README.md

 <br>Best model identified for this analysis is the random forest model, with accuracy of 75%.

 ### VIEW THE APP
-<br>If you have anaconda installed to your device, you can view the application by follow the steps below:
+If you have anaconda installed to your device, you can view the application by follow the steps below:
 <br>Open Anaconda prompt > conda activate (name of ur environment) > cd (main folder path) > streamlit run (file name for deployment)
 <br>Outcome of the app is either low risk or risky.